pengelana/VTL/README.md

 1. Arrive at the designated Hotel & Check-in.
 2. Hotel staff will ask to pay all the bills in full.
 3. Prepare to ask the Hotel to deposit some money ("open card", preferred Visa or Mastercard)  S$100 - S$150 will be enough, just in-case need to order food/drinks (room service), without deposit hotel staff will ask to pay each order from room services immediately.
-5. Hotel will provide 3 meals every day: Breakfast, Lunch and Dinner.
+5. The Hotel will provide 3 meals every day: Breakfast, Lunch and Dinner.
 6. Daily laundry will be collected in the morning between 8-10 a.m.
-(3-5 pcs each day)
+(3-5 PCs each day)
-7. Hotel staff will inform by phone when is the Exit COVID-19 PCR test, normally one day before end of quarantine date.
+7. Hotel staff will inform by phone when is the Exit COVID-19 PCR test, normally one day before the end of quarantine date.
-8. Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (before 11 a.m next day).
+8. The Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (before 11 a.m. next day).

 ![PCR UI](https://user-images.githubusercontent.com/787301/149764512-2080210c-c7b7-4d47-8039-46dd5b0c029c.png)

-10. Prepare for checkout, packing all your belongings and leave the room. **NOTE:** Normally elevator at quarantine floor will be locked, call the hotel reception before leaving the room. 📌
+10. Prepare to checkout, packing all your belongings and leave the room. **NOTE:** Normally elevator at quarantine floor will be locked, call the hotel reception before leaving the room. 📌
-11. Checkout from the Hotel, close all the bills including room services etc, get hardcopy of the Release Letter.
+11. Checkout from the Hotel, close all the bills, including room services, etc., get a hard copy of the Release Letter.

 ![Release Letter](https://user-images.githubusercontent.com/787301/149757385-ff8558e2-1a81-4eed-95f5-0f7de96214a5.png)